berzz26/esp32-shell/README.md

 Once flashed:

-1. Open a serial monitor at baud rate `115200`. (in the arduinoIDE)
+1. Open a serial monitor at baud rate `115200`.
 2. Type `help` to see available commands.

 ### Sample Commands